Troubleshooting

 Enable debug logs by setting the logging level to DEBUG for both Airflow and the OpenLineage client:

 • In Airflow, use the logging_level configuration and set the logging level to DEBUG.
-You can do this f.e. by exporting and env variable AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG.
+You can do this, for example, by exporting an environment variable AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG.

-• OpenLineage client should automatically pick up the logging level from Airflow, but you can also set it explicitly by exporting and env variable OPENLINEAGE_LOG_LEVEL=DEBUG.
+• OpenLineage client should automatically pick up the logging level from Airflow, but you can also set it explicitly by exporting an environment variable OPENLINEAGE_LOG_LEVEL=DEBUG.

 Enable Debug Mode so that the DebugFacet (additional diagnostic info) is attached to events.
 It can drastically increase the size of the events and logs, so this should only be used temporarily.